vercel/next.js/docs/advanced-features/react-18/server-components.md

 > Make sure you're using default imports and exports for server components (`.server.js`).
 The support of named exports are a work in progress!

-To see a full example, check out the [vercel/next-rsc-demo demo](https://github.com/vercel/next-rsc-demo).
+To see a full example, check out the [hello world example](https://github.com/vercel/next.js/tree/canary/examples/react-server-components) or the larger [vercel/next-rsc-demo demo](https://github.com/vercel/next-rsc-demo).

 ## Supported Next.js APIs